jundalisay/sp/content/en/faqs/material.md

 {{< l a="Material Superphysics" >}}
 Yes.
 This is the really cool thing about Descartes.
 He explained how everything works, whether physical, biological, medical, or psychological.

 Ideally, Newton should have built his Physics on top of Descartes' instead of totally replacing it.
-We are only against Einstein, not Newton who correctly believed that gravity is a force.
+We are only against Einstein, not Newton who correctly believed that gravity comes from Spirit.
 {{< /l >}}

+{{< q a="Newton" c="Principia Mathematica, General Scholium" >}}
+A Spirit pervades and lies hidden in all gross bodies.
+Its action and force causes the particles of bodies to:
+- mutually attract one another at near distances (electric bodies operate farther)
+- cohere if contiguous
+- emit light and heat bodies

+All animal bodies move at the command of the will through the vibrations of this Spirit.
+- these vibrations travel from our sense organs to the brain
+- from the brain to the muscles

+My work can lay the foundation to discover how this Spirit operates.
+{{< /q >}}

 <!-- Spinoza then builds on it to explain politics. -->

+{{< l a="Material Superphysics" >}}
+Modern researchers think that Newton's spirit was electricity.
+But this is false because the electrical nature of nerves wouldn't be theorized until Volta and Galvani much later.
+Instead, Newton's spirits refer to Descartes' animal spirits which go through the nerves and create electrical impulses as effects i.e. plants also use it through fluid channels without needing nerves
+{{< /l >}}

 {{< r a="Asker" >}}
 How would you unify Newton's Physics with that of Descartes?